Publius-Fabius/pubmt/README.md

 A collection of useful tools conspicuously missing from the C standard.

-- pubmt/linked_list.h - Callback interface for singly linked lists.
+- pubmt/linked_list.h - Single Linked List Callback Interface